dainst/idai-field/manual/manual.en.md

 The extended search mode allows searching over larger amounts of data:
 * In the **overview**, the search is performed over all of the project's resources.
-* In the **operation views**, you can choose if the search should be performed within a single operation or over all operations of the respective type (e. g. over all trenches in the view **Excavation**).
+* In the **operation views**, you can choose if the search shall be performed within a single operation or over all operations of the respective type (e. g. over all trenches in the view **Excavation**).
 For this purpose, the option "All" is available in the operation selection menu.